In Short

-In our modern world, social media is becoming increasingly important to market businesses and sell products and services.
-One of the most popular social media platforms is the photo-sharing app Instagram.
+In our modern world, social media is becoming increasingly important for marketing businesses and selling products and services.
+Instagram is one of the most popular social media platforms, known for its photo-sharing capabilities.
 By uploading creative and popular content on Instagram, your business has the potential to reach millions of people worldwide.
 Many businesses generate almost all of their revenue from marketing on Instagram.
-However, using Instagram to market your brand may involve issues surrounding;
+However, using Instagram to market your brand may involve issues surrounding:

 - privacy;